History of the Scythians: Scythian expansion into West Asia

-Once they had finally crossed into West Asia, the Scythians settled in eastern Transcaucasia and the northwest Iranian plateau, between the middle course of the Cyrus and Araxes rivers before expanding into the regions corresponding to present-day Gəncə, Mingəçevir and the Muğan plain in the steppes of what is presently Azerbaijan, which became their centre operations until c.
-600 BCE, and this part of Transcaucasia settled by the Scythians consequently became known in the Akkadian sources from Mesopotamia as the "land of the Scythians" (māt Iškuzaya) after them.
+Having at last crossed into West Asia, the Scythians settled in eastern Transcaucasia and the northwest Iranian plateau, between the middle course of the Cyrus and Araxes rivers, before expanding into the regions corresponding to present-day Gəncə, Mingəçevir and the Muğan plain in the steppes of what is presently Azerbaijan, which became their centre of operations until c.
+600 BCE.
+This part of Transcaucasia settled by the Scythians then became known in Akkadian sources as the "land of the Scythians" (māt Iškuzaya) after them.
 The neighbours of the Scythians in Transcaucasia at this time were Urartu, Mannai, and the Medes.

-Archaeologically, the Scythian movement into Transcaucasia is attested in the form of an expansion of their archaeological culture to the south till the northern foothills of the Caucasus Mountains, and then from Ciscaucasia southwards further to the south along the western coast of the Caspian Sea into Transcaucasia and the Iranian Plateau.
+This Scythian movement into Transcaucasia is archaeologically attested as an expansion of their material culture southward, as far as the northern foothills of the Caucasus Mountains, and then from Ciscaucasia farther southward along the western coast of the Caspian Sea into Transcaucasia and the Iranian Plateau.

-Unlike the Cimmerians, who by then were splitting into a western group which had moved into Anatolia and an eastern group which was migrating into the Iranian Plateau, the Scythians in West Asia remained organised into a single polity centred in Transcaucasia and the northwest Iranian plateau.
+Unlike the Cimmerians—who by then were splitting into a western group that would move into Anatolia and an eastern one migrating into the Iranian Plateau—the Scythians in West Asia remained organised within a single polity centred in Transcaucasia and the northwestern Iranian plateau.

 Once the Scythians had expanded into Transcaucasia, craftsmen from this region also became their suppliers, so that both Ciscaucasian and Transcaucasian workshops were producing bronze vessels with zoomorphic handles, various types of bowls decorated with stamped and engraved signs, and cast and riveted bronze cauldrons for Scythian customers.

+Activities in Europe

 Arrival in the Pontic Steppe

-From their base in the Ciscaucasian Steppe, the Scythians during the 8th to 7th centuries BCE conquered the Pontic and Crimean Steppes to the north of the Black Sea up to the Istros river, whose mouth henceforth formed the southwestern boundary of Scythian territory, while the Eastern Carpathian Mountains blocked their advance to the west, so that the Scythian kingdom's limits before its expansion into West Asia were the Carpathian Mountains in the west and the Caucasus Mountains in the south.
-This initial Scythian population who settled in the Pontic Steppe in the 8th and 7th centuries BCE was nevertheless small while the bulk of the Scythian population remained in the Ciscaucasian Steppe.
+From their base in the Ciscaucasian Steppe, the Scythians during the 8th to 7th centuries BCE conquered the Pontic and Crimean Steppes north of the Black Sea up to the Istros river, whose mouth thereafter formed the southwestern boundary of Scythian territory, while the Eastern Carpathian Mountains blocked their advance to the west, so that the Scythian kingdom's limits before its expansion into West Asia would be the Carpathian Mountains in the west and the Caucasus Mountains in the south.
+This initial Scythian population settling on the Pontic Steppe in the 8th and 7th centuries BCE remained small, while the bulk of the Scythian population remained on the Ciscaucasian Steppe.